djdhdjj/MASP_Dataset/README.md

 ## 📄 License

-This dataset is licensed under the [MIT License](https://opensource.org/licenses/MIT) (or specify your preferred license, e.g., CC-BY-4.0).
+This dataset is licensed under the [MIT License](https://opensource.org/licenses/MIT).